ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 The current sequence is the pre-prod schema-discovery sequence above.

-Continue with Task template/default checks, FlowRoutes event-wait/task-completed resume behavior, and the remaining phases in order unless a concrete client need changes the risk ranking.
+Continue with Task templates / task defaults, then the FlowRoutes relationship/capability/instance-plan audit, then FlowRoutes event-wait/task-completed resume implementation, and the remaining phases in order unless a concrete client need changes the risk ranking.

 Do not run parallel threads that modify the same controllers, views, routes, services, migrations, or tests unless one thread is paused and rebased onto the other.